Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/integration-test-contract.rst

    where you specify the path the Wasm file built in step two (details will be explained later).
 4. Run your tests with ``cargo test``
+5. If your tests fail due to a bug in your smart contract, fix the bug and recompile your contract with ``cargo-concordium`` as in the second step before running the tests again.
+Otherwise, the changes are not reflected in the tests.

 With a high-level understanding of the workflow, you are ready to write the actual tests.
 Each section below covers part of a typical integration test.